NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifAnalyses/motifAnalysesWithMonalisa.rst

 Based on these, BATF3 is the first motif to be selected which indicates that this motif quite strongly explains the logFC compared to the rest.
-This may be expected since this TF was knocked down.
+This may be expected since this TF was knocked out.

 Let’s look at where the GC and CpG content predictors fall on these paths.